prosto-chuvak/prosto-chuvak/README.md

 ---

 ### 🌱 What I'm Working On:
-- Building small utilities and projects in C/C++
+- Building small utilities and projects in Rust
 - Automating tasks with Bash scripts
 - Studying open source codebases to learn how things work
 - Participating in open source events like Hacktoberfest